humdrum-tools/humdrum-documentation/guide/ch15/index.md

 Harmonic intervals can be measured in a variety of ways.
 They can be characterized as diatonic qualities such as minor sevenths or augmented sixths.
-They can be measured in terms of semitone distance \-- or even in cents or hertz (frequency difference).
+They can be measured in terms of semitone distance &mdash; or even in cents or hertz (frequency difference).
 Only the diatonic size may be of interest (e.g., "a fifth"), and compound intervals (e.g., major tenth) can be expressed by their non-compound equivalents (major third).